UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 ### Function Inlining

 Function calls also have overheads, since we must look up the function, create a new stack frame for the function's scope, and return from the function.
 This can be avoided by function inlining, which effectively replaces a function call with the code for that function.
 (This is a similar process to the loop unrolling we saw earlier.)
-This can have a number of [pros and cons which are discussed here](https://cplusplus.com/articles/G3wTURfi/), with the main down sides being to do with compilations size and bloating function code which can itself cause performance issues.
+This can have a number of [pros and cons which are discussed here](https://cplusplus.com/articles/G3wTURfi/), with the main down sides having to do with executable size and bloating function code which can itself cause performance issues.
 As a result, inlining isn't done manually (we generally can't _force_ a compiler to inline a function; there are keywords to encourage inlining but these are not guaranteed), and the compiler will decide whether a function should be inlined for a given function call.
 This can be influenced by a number of flags

 - `-fno-inline`: default for non optimised code, does not inline functions unless explicitly marked.
 - `-finline-functions`: consider all functions for inlining.
 (Does not mean that all functions are inlined!)